mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 prevent a boarding action.

 CONTACT

 The Contact phase is the final step before actual boarding begins.
 Typically, Contact occurs when one ship is linked to another by mating airlocks or creation of an entry point by using a breaching tube, breaching charges, spacecraft weapons or other means.
-Alternatively, Contact may occur via a free- boarding exercise, in which vacc-suited or armoured boarders make the leap from their own ship to the ship they intend to board and then enter through a standard aperture (for example, an airlock, cargo bay doors or
+Alternatively, Contact may occur via a free-boarding exercise, in which vacc-suited or armoured boarders make the leap from their own ship to the ship they intend to board and then enter through a standard aperture (for example, an airlock, cargo bay doors or